JaneliaSciComp/2020AprilGitCourse/lessons/lesson-1.md

 # notes for lesson 1

 ## prep
-- laptop (plug in to power?)
+- laptop (plug in to power)
-- Airpods?
+- AirPods?
 - water
-- iPad with course notes
+- iPad with lesson 1 notes (and assignment 2 notes)
-- open IJ, Sublime x 2, GitHub app, terminal (cd to the repo)
+- open IJ, Sublime x 2, GitHub app, terminal (cd to the class repo)

 ## course intro
 - up-front honesty: there's going to be some rough edges